DMK launches "werejectadmk" campaign in poll-bound Tamil Nadu | Politics

 Stalin said an exclusive website has been created for this purpose and invited members of public to ''adopt the resolution online'' as well.
 The opposition party will highlight issues such as the National-Entrance-cum-Eligibility Test related suicides of S Anitha of Ariyalur, which triggered an outrage against the exam, and some other medical aspirants, allegations of corruption against the AIADMK, issues faced by farmers and unemployed youth and the law and order situation.

-DMK leaders, including Udhayanidhi Stalin and Kanimozhi, have already hit the campaign trail while Stalin has been addressing virtual meetings ahead of the state polls, the first after the demise of the party patriarch M Karunanidhi and AIADMK supremo Jayalalithaa.
-Late chief minister Jayalalithaa died on December 5, 2016 while Karunanidhi on August 7, 2018 after helming their respective parties and holding sway over masses for decades.
+DMK leaders, including Udhayanidhi Stalin and Kanimozhi, have already hit the campaign trail while Stalin has been addressing virtual meetings ahead of the state polls, the first after the demise of the party patriarch M Karunanidhi and AIADMK supremo and late Chief Minister J Jayalalithaa.
+Jayalalithaa died on December 5, 2016 and Karunanidhi on August 7, 2018 after helming their respective parties and holding sway over masses for decades.

 Jayalalithaa had led the AIADMK to back-to-back victories in the assembly elections in 2011 and 2016, dealing a blow to the DMK.
 The DMK-led alliance, however, swept the 2019 Lok Sabha elections in the state.